 March 6, 2012

-polyhedral-paranoia asked: i need to see a Les Grossman movie, his motivations aren't nearly as important as his dance movies and his thesaurus of vulgarities.
+polyhedral-paranoia said: i need to see a Les Grossman movie, his motivations aren't nearly as important as his dance movies and his thesaurus of vulgarities.
 That said, I liked the 2011 prequel to The Thing, so what the hell do i know.
 KEEP DRINKING BOOTY SWEAT

 Les Grossman is a clever character, well and surprisingly played, in a larger body of work that had other laughs, characters, and decent bits.
 You’re right that many will happily spend 90 more minutes with his character and have a delightful time - but I constantly question Hollywood’s motivations to recycle bits that don’t really warrant the treatment.